 Too much, too long, too alone

-Bite-sized and social learning
+Right-sized and social learning

 Simply said, spread-out learning is more effective than learning in big chunks.
 Simple, bite-sized text, image, or video resources available when and where they need it which immediately can be put into practice.

 But how to deal with it when being bombarded with information?
 The demands on our attention are incessant, and we’ve become programmed to do several things at once?
 The solution to the attention crisis for learning isn’t just about length—and shorter is not always better.
 The real magic is in the mindset we have when we’re creating learning programs.

 To cut through the noise, we need programs that are learner-centered.
 We focus on the learner’s experience first and foremost and create programs that will be hugely beneficial to the learner and the company.

 When courses are delivered in an experiential collaborative learning style in which a group of individuals advances through an educational program together success rates significantly go up (to over 80%) compared to self-paced.

 Time spent upfront planning and delivering

 All that effort that goes into planning upfront, trying to cover all bases, and delivering over-engineered programs… all because training is disruptive and only happens occasionally.